netzo/fresh-netzo/www/src/docs/netzo/plugins.md

 > [`https://deno.land/x/netzo/plugins`](https://deno.land/x/netzo/plugins)

 **`netzo/plugins` exports all official plugins to provide essential functionality to add to your projects a plug-and-play fashion.** The Plugins page will display a list of all `plugins` registered in the `netzo.config` file of the project.
-Plugins augment ordinary [Fresh](https://fresh.deno.dev/) plugins to better integrate with Netzo, simplify configuration and boost developer experience.

 Apart from the core plugins listed below, you can always [create custom plugins](#custom-plugins) by registering them in `netzo.config`.